 Level 6: Graduate Diploma

-The good news is that, there are quite a number of these programs and on top of that, they are being offered as certificates or diplomas by our Institutional Learning Provider members from around the world
+The good news is that there are a number of these programs and they are being offered as certificates or diplomas by our Institutional Learning Provider members from around the world

-If you are looking to start a new career, further studies, or enhancing of your current job, below is a list of the work-based learnings to select from.
+If you are looking to start a new career, take up further studies, or enhance your current job, there is a wide list of work-based learnings to select from.
 We recognize most professional, vocational and technical knowledge and skill areas.